cosmos/interchain-security/docs/docs/consumer-development/changeover-procedure.md

 * `distribution_transmission_channel` **should be set**.

 :::note
-Populating `distribution_transmission_channel` will enable the standalone chain to re-use one of the existing channels to the provider for consumer chain rewards distribution.
+Populating `distribution_transmission_channel` will enable the standalone chain to reuse one of the existing channels to the provider for consumer chain rewards distribution.
 This will preserve the `ibc denom` that may already be in use.

 If the parameter is not set, a new channel will be created.
 :::